qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

   build-depends:   lens
 ```

-We can build up the same machine for the fragment which deals with multiplication:
+We can build up the same machinery for the fragment which deals with multiplication:
 ```haskell
 -- initial-bp-mul-sig
 signature Mul.Type where